-The Indigenous Community Legal Clinic is an educational legal clinic of the Peter A. Allard School of Law at the University of British Columbia that provides legal services to the Indigenous community in the Downtown Eastside of Vancouver, and throughout the Lower Mainland.
+The Indigenous Community Legal Clinic (ICLC) is an educational legal clinic of the Peter A. Allard School of Law at the University of British Columbia that provides legal services to the Indigenous community in the Downtown Eastside of Vancouver, and throughout the Lower Mainland.

-The Clinic may be able to provide advice, assistance and representation to eligible clients who cannot afford a lawyer and who self-identify as Indigenous persons.
+The ICLC may be able to provide advice, assistance and representation to eligible clients who cannot afford a lawyer and who self-identify as Indigenous persons.

 As an educational legal clinic, the ICLC provides Allard School of Law students, who are temporary articled students under the Law Society of British Columbia, with experience-based clinical legal education in community lawyering.
 Students are trained and supervised in the conduct of legal matters by the Legal Services Director, Mark Gervin, and also complete an academic course in tandem with their clinical experience, which is taught by the Academic Director, Patricia Barkaskas.
 Students have the opportunity to meet with and learn from other members of the legal profession and community, including judges, lawyers, and community advocates and service providers.

 WHAT WE DO

 The Indigenous Community Legal Clinic provides free legal representation for those persons who qualify for legal assistance and have a legal issue that falls under the jurisdiction of the British Columbia provincial courts.
-Examples of cases dealt with at the Clinic include, but are not limited to:
+Examples of cases dealt with at the ICLC include, but are not limited to:

 - criminal matters